kubecost/docs/aws-cloud-integrations.md

 AWS Cloud Integration
 =====================

 Kubecost pulls asset prices from the public AWS pricing API by default.
 To have accurate pricing information from AWS, you can integrate directly with your account.
-This integration will properly account for Enterprise Discount Programs, Reserved Instance usage, Savings Plans, spot usage and more.
+This integration will properly account for Enterprise Discount Programs, Reserved Instance usage, Savings Plans, spot usage, and more.
 This resource describes the required steps for achieving this.

-Your user will need permissions necessary to create the Cost and Usage Report, add IAM credentials for Athena and S3.
-An optional permission is the ability to add and execute cloudformation templates.
+Your user will need necessary permissions to create the Cost and Usage Report, add IAM credentials for Athena and S3.
+Optional permission is the ability to add and execute CloudFormation templates.
 Note we do not require root access in the AWS account.

 # Cost and Usage Report Integration